-After the initial occupancy period, the owner may request a rent adjustment in accordance with the owner's lease.
+After the initial occupancy period, the owner may request a rent adjustment at the annual anniversary of the HAP contract.
 For rent increase requests after initial lease-up, BHA may request owners to provide information about the rents charged for other units on the premises, if the premises include more than 4 units.
 In evaluating the proposed rents in comparison to other units on the premises BHA will consider unit size and length of tenancy in the other units.